 Spending time outdoors doesn’t only mean drinking on patios.
 If you’re looking for a fun way to explore the city, check out artist Jim Bachor’s pothole art.
 He makes beauty out of Chicago’s infrastructure issues, and the temporal art is ever changing.
 His website lists a map of past and current works.

 Back Lot Bash started in 2004 to promote female artists in the Chicago LGBTQ+ community.
-The three-day festival in Andersonville features musicians, comedians, and more like JoJo Siwa and Fortune Feimster.
+The three-day festival in Andersonville features musicians, comedians, and more, like Lauren Sanderson and pure xtc.

 This free festival features a juried art showcase of more than 100 artists along Michigan Avenue in the Loop.
 Enjoy live music, face painting, and food trucks all with stunning views of downtown Chicago at the Millennium Arts Festival.